kkensuke/myjb-en/_sources/coding-rules/naming.md

 ### Constants

 - Constants are usually defined on a module level and written in all capital letters with underscores separating words.
-Examples: `MAX_OVERFLOW`, `TOTAL`.
+Examples: `MAX_OVERFLOW`

 ### Variable Names